The intent of our maths curriculum is to:

 We encourage children to develop a secure understanding of place value and number in order for them to spot patterns and relationships when faced with new problems and reasoning challenges.
 Mathematical reasoning skills are taught to ensure children know how to take logical and systematic approaches to solving maths problems.

-Key Stage 1 children participate in daily Maths lessons and also benefit from our shorter ‘Number Time’ sessions which focus on developing number fluency and the rapid recall of number facts.
-Number skills are further consolidated by regular "Do Now" and "Recap" challenges.
+Key Stage 1 children participate in daily Maths lessons and also benefit from our shorter ‘Mastering Number’ sessions which focus on developing our understanding of number.
+Prior learning is further consolidated by regular "Do Now" and "Recap" challenges.
 Working Walls are effectively utilised to support the ongoing understanding of concepts and methods.

-Maths is an integral part of daily life in the Foundation Stage with targeted maths lessons delivered two or three times each week.
+Maths is an integral part of daily life in the Foundation Stage with targeted maths lessons delivered four times each week.
 Provision for maths outdoors is a strong component of our Early Years curriculum.
 The maths curriculum is further enhanced by regular themed maths days eg Shape Day, Measures Day and the 100th Day at school.

 Working with Parents and Carers